ImageMagick/Usage-Markdown/draw/index.md

 As of IM v6.4.2, IM can convert ANY bitmap image into an SVG vector graphic!
 The conversion is not always successful, but larger and/or simpler images (like a bitmap mask) will convert very well.

-For example here I convert a horrible bitmap shape into a SVG image, then convert it back again, so as to smooth the bitmap into a proper anti-aliased shape.
+For example, here I convert a horrible bitmap shape into a SVG image, then convert it back again, so as to smooth the bitmap into a proper anti-aliased shape.

 ~~~
 convert -pointsize 72 -font Candice label:A -threshold 50% \